abernard-kooth/ethical-ai/README.md

 To address this need, the Institute developed a document to provide guidance on ethical considerations for AI and data science innovation.
 The guide covers a range of topics, including fairness, transparency, accountability, and more.

 ## Case Study
-The case study in this repository documents the process of developing the ethical and responsible innovation guide at the Institute.
+The case study in this repository documents the use of the ethical and responsible innovation guide at the Institute in the context of a data science project.
 It covers the following topics:
-- Who this guide is for and why
-- The context in which the guide was used
+- The context and background of the project
 - The process of using the guide, including any challenges or successes encountered
-- The impact of using the guide on research and practices
+- The impact of using the guide on the project
 - Lessons learned and future plans for the use of the guide

 ## Resources